Drift-barrier hypothesis: Exceptions for the drift-barrier hypothesis

 Traverse and Ochman showed a striking exception to the drift-barrier hypothesis.
 In 2016, they measured transcriptional error rates in Escherichia coli as well as two endosymbiotic prokaryotes, Buchnera aphidicola and Carsonella ruddii.
 The endosymbionts had dramatically reduced genome sizes, increased mutation rates, and other features typical of their small population sizes.
 This included the loss of several transcriptional fidelity factors.
-Traverse and Ochman’s results showed that the transcriptional error rates between E. coli and the two endosymbionts were nearly equal even though their population sizes were very different.
+Traverse and Ochman’s results showed that the transcriptional error rates between E. coli and the two endosymbionts were nearly equal, even though their population sizes were very different.
 Their initial prediction was that the endosymbionts would have higher transcription error rates as they were subject to a large amount of genetic drift.
 This would mean that they would therefore sustain more deleterious mutations.
-However, neither Buchnera aphidicola and Carsonella ruddii had elevated transcription error rates.
+However, neither Buchnera aphidicola nor Carsonella ruddii had elevated transcription error rates.